-The Office of Data Governance (ODG) leads WashU’s Data Governance Program, through developing partnerships with Senior Leadership, Data Stewards and Data Coordinators who are most familiar with each data domain’s data.
+The Office of Data Governance (ODG) leads WashU’s Data Governance Program, through developing partnerships with Senior Leadership, Data Stewards, Data Coordinators & Data Partners who are most familiar with each Data Domain’s data.

-Together, we will strive for excellence in data accuracy, data consistency, and data integrity for our Data at WashU, enabling better decisions through data confidence.
+Together, we strive for excellence in data accuracy, data consistency, and data integrity for our data, enabling better decisions through data confidence and data maturity.

 What is a Data Domain?

-A data domain is a logical grouping of data.
-It refers to an area of interrelated data pertaining to a common purpose, object, or concept.
-Since domains are aligned with data, they may be organized differently than our university organizational structure.
+A Data Domain is a logical grouping of data, referring to interrelated data pertaining to a common purpose, object, or concept.
+While Data Domains are aligned with data, they may be organized differently than our university organizational structure.

-Some domains are very large.
-These domains have been subdivided into functional areas to better share responsibilities and assigned the appropriate data experts.
-For example, the HR domain is divided into Benefits, Compensation, Recruiting, Onboarding & Time Tracking, HR Core/Central, and Payroll, which overlaps with Finance.
+Each Data Domain is subdivided into Functional Areas to better share responsibilities and assign the appropriate data experts.
+For example, the HR domain is divided into Benefits, Compensation, Recruiting, Onboarding & Time Tracking, etc.

 What are Business Use Cases?